RediSearch/RediSearch/docs/Highlight.md

 ```

 There are two sub-commands commands used for highlighting.
-One is `HIGHLIGHT`
-which surrounds matching text with an open and/or close tag; and the other is
-`SUMMARIZE` which splits a field into contextual fragments surrounding the
-found terms.
-It is possible to summarize a field, highlight a field, or perform
-both actions in the same query.
+One is `HIGHLIGHT` which surrounds matching text with an open and/or close tag, and the other is `SUMMARIZE` which splits a field into contextual fragments surrounding the found terms.
+It is possible to summarize a field, highlight a field, or perform both actions in the same query.

-#### Summarization
+### Summarization

 ```
 FT.SEARCH ...
     SUMMARIZE [FIELDS {num} {field}] [FRAGS {numFrags}] [LEN {fragLen}] [SEPARATOR {sepStr}]
 ```

-Summarization  will fragment the text into smaller sized snippets; each snippet will contain the found term(s) and some additional
+Summarization  will fragment the text into smaller sized snippets; each snippet will contain the found term(s) and some additional surrounding context.
-surrounding context.

 RediSearch can perform summarization using the `SUMMARIZE` keyword.
-If no additional arguments are passed,
-all _returned fields_ are summarized using built-in defaults.
+If no additional arguments are passed, all _returned fields_ are summarized using built-in defaults.

 The `SUMMARIZE` keyword accepts the following arguments: